theRealUnd3rdog/Godot_Noshot_Controller/README.md

 ## Getting Started

-To get started, just clone the project and load it into your Godot Hub.
+To get started, just download one of the versions from the releases tab and open it in the Godot hub.
 You must need a Mono version of Godot 4.2 installed for it to work.

 ## Controls